Final Fantasy XIV (2010 video game): Post-release

 The release of the game sparked an immediate player backlash in addition to its negative critical reception.
 Some of the controversies were produced by the use of gameplay features unusual for the genre.
 The main complaint by players was the user interface, followed by problems with the performance and aspects of gameplay.
 The initial 30-day free trial was extended twice in order to allow players to experience the new development team's updates before committing to the game.
-In December 2010, it was announced that Tanaka and Komoto had been removed from their posts as producer and director, with Tanaka taking full responsibility for the game's problems.
+In December 2010, Tanaka and Komoto were removed from their posts as producer and director, with Tanaka taking full responsibility for the game's problems.
 The PS3 version was indefinitely delayed from its original March 2011 release date, with Square Enix saying that it would not release the game for that platform until it fully met the quality standards suitable for the Final Fantasy series.
 Subscriptions for the Windows version were also suspended indefinitely.

 The position of producer and director was taken over by Naoki Yoshida, a staff member at Square Enix who had previously worked on the Dragon Quest series.
 Among these were other staff changes: Komoto was reassigned to become lead game designer, Akihiko Yoshida became lead scenario concept artist, Hiroshi Takai was appointed as lead artist, and Akihiko Matsui became lead combat system designer.
 Yoshida's main priority was to make the game a playable experience after the poor launch and subsequent reaction.
 Through subsequent patches to the game, multiple graphical and gameplay improvements were made: among the most notable being the addition of a job system, personal chocobos, a revamped battle system, greater customization options for gear, and multiple new dungeons and bosses.
 Yoshida also introduced the official Final Fantasy XIV forums in order to obtain player feedback and suggestions, and stated that interacting with and growing closer to the community would be a high priority.
-During this period, XIV and XI were taken offline to help with energy conservation in the aftermath of the 2011 Tōhoku earthquake and tsunami.
+During this period, XIV and XI were taken offline to help with energy conservation in the aftermath of the earthquake and tsunami in 2011.
 They went back online one week later as other means were found to reduce their energy usage that did not involve their online services.
 The developers also received messages from Japanese players that they were using the game to communicate with their friends and relatives while landline and cell service were still unavailable.
 Due to the earthquake, a planned and partially-developed boss battle with the primal Titan was cut and replaced by another battle: the team felt that players might be offended by the primal and associate beast tribe's links with the power of earth in this context.
 They created a fight against Good King Moggle Mog instead by repurposing existing character models for moogles and modifying a moogle theme song that Uematsu had already composed.